kabxx/xpath-kit/README.md

 ## Quick Start

-Here's a simple example of how to use `xpathkit` to parse a piece of HTML and extract information.
+Here's a simple example of how to use `xpath-kit` to parse a piece of HTML and extract information.

 ```python
 from xpathkit import xpath, ele, attr